WarrenWilkinson/greenweb/docs/cantrips/runit.rst

    172.30.1.5             greenweb.ca forum.greenweb.ca mail.greenweb.ca identity.greenweb.ca grafana.greenweb.ca drupal.greenweb.ca

-Once you're virtual machine is running, and you have modified your hosts file, you should be able to visit the various services:
+Once your virtual machine is running, and you have modified your hosts file, you should be able to visit the various services:

 * `<http://grafana.greenweb.ca>`_